This chapter will guide you on setting up the base of your game so that it can start running.

 It might be quite disorderly if we did everything within a single

-In order to keep our code easily readable and organized, we split the UI and logic code into separate Loops running together on the Mesh.
+To keep our code easily readable and organized, we split the UI and logic code into separate Loops running together on the Mesh.

 We can achieve this by employing the